 potato, spinach and broad bean frittata

 450 g organic Charlotte (or similar) potatoes, scrubbed clean and quartered (or, for larger potatoes, cut into roughly 1 cm cubes)

 2 cloves garlic, finely chopped

 175 g broad beans (weight after being removed from pods)

 1 tbsp fresh parley, finely chopped

 2 tbsp extra virgin olive oil

-8. Gently squeeze the excess moisture from the spinach then chop finely and place in a mixing bowl with the sliced potatoes, broad beans, onion, garlic, Parmesan, chives, egg yolks and salt.
-Stir thoroughly to combine, then add about a quarter of the stiffened egg whites and mix carefully.
-Fold in the remaining egg white carefully, trying to retain as much air in the mixture as possible.
+4. Pre-heat the oven to 180°C. Whisk the eggs in a clean bowl.
+Gently squeeze the excess moisture from the spinach then chop finely and place in a mixing bowl with the sliced potatoes, broad beans, onion, garlic, Cheddar, chives, parsley and salt.
+Stir thoroughly to combine, then add the eggs and stir to combine.